prantlf/grunt-html-dom-snapshot/INSTRUCTIONS.md

 ## elementSendKeys
 Type: `Object`

-Sends either a text (string), or single keystrokes (array) to an element in the browser.
+Sends a text (string) to an element in the browser.
 The object should contain the following properties:

 * `selector` - `String` - selector of the element to send the keys or text to.
 * `text` - `String` - the text to send to the element.
-* `keys` - `Array<String>` - the keystrokes to send to the element.

 ```js
 {